LeoScara00/MS_Thesis-Theoretical_Convergence_Guarantees_of_Diffusion_Models/README.md

 $$
 \pi(x)
 \propto
-e^{-V(x)},
+e^{-V(x)}.
 $$

-meaning that the process naturally evolves toward regions of higher probability density while the stochastic perturbation prevents trajectories from collapsing into local modes.
+The process therefore evolves naturally toward regions of higher probability density, while the stochastic perturbation prevents trajectories from collapsing into local modes.

 This connection between stochastic dynamics and probability distributions is one of the conceptual pillars of the thesis.
 In fact, Langevin diffusion may also be viewed as a gradient flow in the Wasserstein space of probability measures, linking sampling theory with optimal transport and variational analysis.